 Snap executive team gets two new chiefs: a chief business officer and chief strategy officer

-Snap has hired Jared Grusd as its new chief strategy officer and Jeremi Gorman to serve as chief business officer.
+Snap hired Jared Grusd as its new chief strategy officer and Jeremi Gorman to serve as chief business officer.

 Snap CEO Evan Spiegel announced two new chief executives in an email to employees on October 24.